ComplianceAsCode/content/docs/workshop/lab1_introduction.md

         1. `./build_product rhel8`

-        After the build finishes, download the HTML guide `build/guides/ssg-rhel8-guide-ospp.html` and open it on your browser.
+        After the build finishes, refresh the tab with the guide `ssg-rhel8-guide-ospp.html` or right click the file in `build/guides` and select `Open with Live Server`.
         Expect the variable value to be updated to `1800`.

 1. What happens if you omit the variable definition?